Petroleum geochemistry: Aromatics

 Aromatic hydrocarbons are cyclic, and are much less abundant than the other two main hydrocarbon compounds.
 They are represented by the formula C_{n}H_{n}, where n is a positive integer.

-Petroleum Geochemical Techniques
+Petroleum geochemical techniques

 Techniques are used for finding the source rock (the solid material in which the petroleum is found), as well as the type and amount of the petroleum within.
 They are also used to note migration timing and pathways, which are then used to predict when and where petroleum can be found; petroleum sources can be predicted if material associated with source rock is found.

-Surface Prospecting
+Surface prospecting

 Petroleum, or evidence of its immediate occurrence, can be found on the surface of the Earth.
 Oil seeps can be found near a fault zone, where the movement of Earth's crust can expose petroleum source rock, and thus the crude oil itself.
 They can also be found on the ocean floor, and can be found using satellite imaging.